Kingxukai/linux/Documentation/networking/ipvlan.rst

 2. Building and Installation:
 =============================

-In order to build the driver, please select the config item CONFIG_IPVLAN.
+In order to build the woke driver, please select the woke config item CONFIG_IPVLAN.
-The driver can be built into the kernel (CONFIG_IPVLAN=y) or as a module (CONFIG_IPVLAN=m).
+The driver can be built into the woke kernel (CONFIG_IPVLAN=y) or as a module (CONFIG_IPVLAN=m).